DTC Marketing for Amazon Sellers: What Still Works in 2026 (Trust, Creative, and the Channels That Actually Compound)

 One of the most overlooked lessons in DTC is that over-engineering usually kills growth.
 Petar highlighted that some of the fastest-growing brands he’s worked with don’t rely on 50 ad sets, complex funnels, or endless retargeting layers.
 Instead, they double down on:

-• Solid creative foundations
+- Solid creative foundations

-• Crystal-clear tracking
+- Crystal-clear tracking

-• A trustworthy DTC store experience
+- A trustworthy DTC store experience

-• Simple, scalable processes
+- Simple, scalable processes

 DTC marketing doesn’t reward the most complicated setup.
 It rewards the one that gets the basics right and executes them consistently.

-What this means for brands in 2025
+What this means for Amazon sellers in 2026

-If you’re an Amazon seller sitting on solid product-market fit, now is the right time to think about your next layer – your DTC presence.
+If you’re an Amazon seller sitting on solid product-market fit, now is the right time to think about your next layer, your DTC presence.
 That’s where long-term value is built.

-The brands that get this right in 2025 will own their growth story.
+The brands that get this right in 2026 will own their growth story.

 Our ecommerce nerds recommend reading